sondrelg/sondrelg/README.md

 <a href="https://circleci.com" target="_blank"><img src="https://www.vectorlogo.zone/logos/circleci/circleci-icon.svg" alt="circleci" width="30" height="30"/></a>
 <a href="https://kubernetes.io" target="_blank"> <img src="https://www.vectorlogo.zone/logos/kubernetes/kubernetes-icon.svg" alt="kubernetes" width="30" height="30"/></a>
 <a href="https://redis.io" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/redis/redis-original-wordmark.svg" alt="redis" width="30" height="30"/></a>

+In case it's useful to you:

+- 👨‍💻  &nbsp; All projects I maintain outside of work are available at [github.com/snok](github.com/snok)
+- 📫  &nbsp; If you need to reach me, you can do so at **sondrelg@live.no**
+- 🤝  &nbsp; If we've collaborated, feel free to connect with me on [linkedin](https://linkedin.com/in/sondregundersen)